AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 ## Event Interceptors

 Similarly as with [Command Messages](command-dispatching.md#command-interceptors), Event Messages can also be intercepted prior to publishing and handling to perform additional actions on all Events.
-This thus boils down to same two types of interceptors for messages: the Dispatch- and the HandlerInterceptor.
+This thus boils down to same two types of interceptors for messages: the Dispatch- and the Handler Interceptor.

 Dispatch Interceptors are invoked before a Event (Message) is published on the Event Bus.
 Handler Interceptors on the other hand are invoked just before the Event Handler is invoked with a given Event (Message) in the Event Processor.